AdaCore/learn/intro_to_ada.rst

        type My_Int_Array is array (Index) of My_Int;
        Tab : My_Int_Array := (2, 3, 5, 7, 11);
     begin
-       Indexation
-       for I in 2 ..
+       for I in Index range 2 ..
 6 loop
           Put (My_Int'Image (Tab (I)));
           --                      ^ Will raise an exception when --                      I = 6